|

 was actually heard on the air until the air staff was replaced.

-is President of Prettyman Broadcasting.
+President of Prettyman Broadcasting.
+Today, he is retired and

 Mike